I can't connect to my server because of network configuration issues, what can I do?

 ls

-sudo nano /etc/netplan/YOUR FILE NAME
+sudo nano /etc/netplan/YOUR_FILE_NAME

 For example, your command should look something like this: